ptibogxiv/doliconnect/readme.txt

 == Description ==

 Use this plugin to greatly improve relations with yours customers.
 No Woocommerce or another e-shop need!

+Compatibility with Dolibarr v8, v9 & v10.

 If you like the plugin, feel free to rate it (on the right side of this page)! :)